danielgaskell/scc/doc/network.md

 # Network Library

-**Note: The enhanced network library as described below is currently only available in development builds of SymbOS, but `Net_Init()` and the raw TCP/UDP/DNS functions can be found in older releases in the header file `symbos/network.h`.**
+**Note: The network library as described below is currently only available in development builds of SymbOS.
+Slightly different versions of `Net_Init()` and the raw TCP/UDP/DNS functions can be found in older releases in the header file `symbos/network.h`.**

 **Note:** All raw TCP/UDP/DNS functions are thread-safe, but HTTP functions are not.
 Only one thread should make HTTP requests at a time.